 The evaluation of students will be based on an intermediate presentation, along with written report containing a Certificate from the employer.
 The rubrics for evaluation of the presentation and the questionnaire for the report will be distributed at the beginning of the internship.

-Cour Course No. of No. of Hrs./Week Durat Marks Total Mor Credi se Code Name Lectu re Practical/Fi eld Work ion of Exam (Hrs.)
-IA Exa m Mar ks ts ETIN Internsh ip - - - 100 - 100 3
+Course Code Course Name No. of H of Hrs./Week Duration of Exam М arks Total Marks Credits

+Lecture Practical/ Field Work (Hrs.)
+IA Exam

+ETIN Internship - - - 100 - 100 3

 Course Outcomes (COs):